NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Floats higher
     - Staggers
 - 4A
-    - DEF window starts frame 10 and ends frame 49 (animation ends frame 88)
+    - DEF from frames 10-49, animation ends frame 88
     - Uses animation from stance cancel
     - Can be held longer for meter drain with the A button
 - Act4A moves into launch hit faster, unblockable